 Less simplified, a diamond seed, which is a thin slice of an existing diamond, is placed among pure graphite carbon and exposed to the extreme heat of more than 2700 degrees Fahrenheit (1,500 degrees Celsius) and the crushing pressure of 1.5 million pounds per square inch (105,000 kg/cm²).
 The pure carbon surrounding the seed then melts.
 Finally, it’s cooled and forms a diamond around the starter seed.

 While the first method imitates how diamonds are formed deep under the Earth’s crust, the second method imitates how they are shaped deep in space in interstellar gas clouds.
 The Chemical Vapor Deposition (CVD) process relies on carbon-rich gasses that form around a seed.
 Unlike the HPHT approach, it requires less pressure, lower temperature, and less space.

 Recent technological improvements have made the CVD process more advantageous, gaining on the HPHT methodology.
-Both methods offer the same benefits over mined diamonds: lower cost, lower environmental, and lower negative societal footprint.
+Both methods offer the same benefits over mined diamonds: lower cost, lower environmental cost, and lower negative ethical footprint.

 Is growing diamonds in laboratories a recent invention?

 Are lab-created diamonds really better for the planet?